nesterow/nuxt-testable/README.md

 ### TDD and vue components

 When you writing an application (not a UI kit) don't make your unit tests to depend on component's markup.
-Yes, vue test utils provide you with tools to test html markup, but during development, html markup updates very often and it can create a lot of routine to maintain the tests.
+Yes, vue test utils provide you with tools to test html markup, but during development, html code updates very often and it can create a lot of routine to maintain the tests.
 The best way to avoid it, is to write the tests only for javascript context that isn't related to markup.
 Or to test markup in the way so it doesn't depend on complex css selectors.
 My approach to this is simple - I don't touch markup in the unit tests, because it is something that you can do much better by hand (using browser).
 HTML markup can be tested by `e2e` tests in the pre-release phase (if your company does it).

 Back to the code.
 Now we need to add actual functionality to our component.
 This is the case, when sometimes I write a method before I write the test.
 Because designing component's behaviour is more convenient inside the component.
 So we'll return to our test when we realise how the component would work.